Sienci-Labs/Resources/gsender/gs-additional-features.md

 ### XY Squaring

-When mounting your LongMill on the table, there is a basic squaring process illustrated in our instructions (<a href="https://resources.sienci.com/view/lm-table-mounting/">https://resources.sienci.com/view/lm-table-mounting/</a>).
-If you do find that the machine is not perfectly square, you can follow the steps in this process to fine tune the position of your rails.
+When mounting your LongMill on the table, there is a basic squaring process illustrated in our (<a href="https://resources.sienci.com/view/lm-table-mounting/#mounting-your-LongMill">Table Mounting Instructions</a>).
+If you do find that the machine is not perfectly square, you can follow the steps in this *Software Wizard* (step by step guide) to fine tune the position of your rails.

-When you access the ‘Calibration Tool’ window, the ‘XY Squaring’ procedure is shown on the first tab.
 All instructions are illustrated in the window, however a brief overview will be provided.

+1. Mark 3 points on your machine in a triangle
+1. Measure & enter the distance between the triangle points
+1. Review results and get adjustment recommendations

 ![](/_images/_gsender/_features/gs_fe_xysquaring.jpg){.aligncenter .size-medium}